sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 ## 🚙 Roadmap <a id="roadmap"></a>

 * *Hard game mode*: When one person guesses correctly, the round is over
-* *More metrics*: Allow the leaderboard to be filterable by other metrics (f.ex. fasted guessed)
+* *More metrics*: Allow the leaderboard to be filterable by other metrics (f.ex. fastest guessed)
 * *Edit profile picture*

 ## 👩‍💻 Authors <a id="authors"></a>